flutter/website/src/content/app-architecture/guide.md

 Commands are named for the [Command Pattern][], and are Dart functions that allow the views to execute complex logic without knowledge of its implementation.
-Commands are written as members of the ViewModel class to be called by the gesture handlers in the View class.
+Commands are written as members of the view model class to be called by the gesture handlers in the view class.

-You can find examples of Views, ViewModels and Commands on the [UI layer page][].
+You can find examples of views, view models and Commands on the [UI layer page][].

 For a gentle introduction to MVVM in Flutter,